sinanatra/weekly-album-genre/README.md

 Launch `yarn` to install the dependencies and `yarn watch` to launch the server

-Run the ipython notebook inside `./notebooks` to create a newer dataset.
+Run the ipython notebook inside `./notebooks` to create a new dataset.